TehoorMarjan/palette-convert/README.md

-# Scribus Swatches
+# Palette Convert

-This repository contains a tool for managing color swatches in Scribus.
+This repository contains a tool for managing color palettes.

 ## Features

-- Manage color swatches for Scribus
+- Create palettes for Scribus or GIMP/Inkscape
-- Easy to use command-line interface
+- Palette from Reasonable Colors
+- Palette from Open Color

 ## Installation